vvaneecloo/vvaneecloo/README.md

 ## 🤝 Let’s Connect

-I’d love to talk if that sounds like you.
+Interested in my services ?
+I’d love to talk.

 You’ll usually find me on [LinkedIn](www.linkedin.com/in/victorvaneecloo) or on [my blog](https://vvaneecloo.ghost.io/), where I share what I’m learning and working on.